Sunday Table

 • Empathy — who is affected

-• Prospective — Ignatian imagination and vision
+• Prospective — imagination and vision

 • Execution — one small, faithful action